Bosworth Battlefield Guided Walks FAQs

 The walk is easy grade along well-maintained paths all the way, but it does go up, down, round and back up a hill.
 Stout shoes are recommended.

 - I have a mobility impairment; can I borrow a wheelchair or motorised scooter for the walk?

-The site has two mobility scooters which can be booked out in advance, but these are subject to a 72 hours quarantine between uses, so please ring on 01455 290429 to check availability before booking.
+The site has two mobility scooters which can be booked out in advance, they will be sanitised before and after use, please telephone 01455 290429 to check availability before booking.
 We are not currently loaning wheel chairs at the site.

 - Will I get to go onto the battlefield itself?

 Our weekend walks do not go to the battlefield itself, as it is too far away for the time allocated, but we offer two viewpoints across to it from the hill on which Richard III’s army is thought to have camped.
 We offer longer guided walks during the year, which venture onto the actual battlefield.